semerded/gFrame/README.md

 gFrame is built on the widely used pygame library.
 It aims for a more user friendly programming process.

-All pygames setup is done with 1 line of code

-It also comes with a lot of premade widgets:
+It also comes with a lot of pre-made widgets:
 - button
 - text
 - slider